Thank you very, very much for your explanation re accessing Paperless files and opening them in DEVONthink. I followed them and they worked perfectly.

 If your issue persist, I suggest you run the code in Script Editor and turn on its protocol (Cmd+3).

-But I guess that you did in fact use curly quotes in your call to addDocument
+But I guess that you did in fact use curly quotes in your call to addDocument.

-should be followed by a POSIX path (see chrillekās example).
-In your instance the filePath
+DEVONthinkās AppleScript dictionary explains that import should be followed by a POSIX path (see chrillekās example).
+In your instance the filePath is not a valid POSIX path, hence the error.

-command has failed for some reason.
+Also, the error message clearly indicates that dp is missing value, which implies that the import command has failed for some reason.
 Always try to decipher the error message ā it is provided to you for a reason!

 I now feel so foolish.
 I didnāt; know about CMD-3 (very much a novice when coming to script/SQL) but it showed up the error.
 My python program had a typo on the file path.
 It was only when I tested it on a simple string to compare to your example that I saw the error. āpaperlesā and not āpaperlessā.